Vicki L. Hanson

-Vicki Hanson is an American computer scientist noted for her research on human-computer interaction and accessibility and for her leadership in broadening participation in computing.
+Vicki Lynne Hanson (died January 20, 2026) was an American computer scientist noted for her research on human-computer interaction and accessibility and for her leadership in broadening participation in computing.

-She was named the Chief Executive Officer of the Association for Computing Machinery (ACM) in 2018 having served as its President from 2016 to 2018.
+Hanson was named the chief executive officer of the Association for Computing Machinery (ACM) in 2018 having served as its president from 2016 to 2018.

-Hanson was elected a member of the National Academy of Engineering in 2020 for contributions to the design of accessible systems and for leadership in the computer science and engineering community.
+She was elected a member of the National Academy of Engineering in 2020 for contributions to the design of accessible systems and for leadership in the computer science and engineering community.

 Education

 In 1974 Hanson graduated with a Bachelor of Arts degree in psychology from the University of Colorado Boulder.
 At the University of Oregon she graduated with a Master of Arts degree in cognitive psychology in 1976, going on to complete her Ph.D. in 1978.